 - If an outcome is truly intangible, that means there’s no evidence it has occurred and no way to measure its qualities.

-Outcomes such as higher customer satisfaction or better branding are non financial outcomes.
-However, these can verified and measured through evidence that is indirect, but tangible nevertheless.
-Impacts on key performance indicators (KPIs) such as customer satisfaction survey scores, for example, can be measured and often assigned financial value.
+Outcomes such as higher customer satisfaction or better branding are non-financial outcomes.
+However, the case builder can verify and measure these benefits through evidence that is indirect, but tangible nevertheless.
+Examples include impacts on key performance indicators (KPIs) such as customer satisfaction survey scores, are examples that can receive financial value this way.